 Here’s how a root canal is performed, step by step, to help you better understand exactly what you can expect during treatment.

 - Your dentist will administer local anesthesia to numb the tooth with a needle.
 It’s common to feel a bit of a pinch in the area when the needle initially goes in.
-After the tooth is numb, your provider might place a dental dam to keep the tooth clean and dry during the procedure.
+After the tooth is numb, your provider will place a dental dam to keep the tooth clean and dry during the procedure.

 - Next, the dentist will use tiny tools to clear away the damaged and diseased pulp from the inside of the tooth.